srikantpatnaik/gnu-linux.org/content/pages/training.rst

 Classroom sessions and workshops on industry standard GNU/Linux tools.
 Available for both beginners and professionals.

-Workshops presently available only in India.
+Workshops presently available only in India. **Online courses** will commence from June, 2014.

 To conduct at your city/college/company, contact to **info [at] gnu-linux.org** in advance.

-**Online courses** will commence from June, 2014